akuma8/spring-integration-redis-gateway-demo/README.md

 # Project organisation

-Prerequisite: JDK11, mavane, a Redis server running on its default port.
+Prerequisite: JDK11, Maven, a Redis server running on its default port.

 The goal of this simple Spring Boot project is to show how `RedisQueueOutboundGateway` and `RedisQueueInboundGateway` are used in a request/reply context.